 General

 The EDMG-STF field has a fixed time duration independent on the number of space-time streams.
-The structure of the EDMG-STF field depends on the number of contiguous 2.16 GHz channels over which an EDMG PPDU is transmitted and the number, iSTS (iSTS = 1, 2, …, 8), of space-time streamsiSTS 1 ≤ iSTS ≤ 8.
+The structure of the EDMG-STF field depends on the number of contiguous 2.16 GHz channels over which an EDMG PPDU is transmitted and the space-time stream number, iSTS, where 1 ≤ iSTS ≤ 8.(CID #1523, #1526)

-The and sequences of length N used in the definition of the EDMG-STF field for different space-time streams are defined in 30.11.1.
+and , the sequences of length N used in the definition of the EDMG-STF field for different space-time streams, are defined in 30.11.1.

 Definition